hadik10/Juliett376/README.md

 # Juliett376
-In this I am trying to give an Example that how we can make a better UI/UX for the basic University Of North Alabama Portal
+In this I am trying to give an Example that how we can make a better UI/UX for the Registration of Courses at University Of North Alabama Portal